junderw/password-worker/README.md

 A module providing a password hashing and verification worker.

-This module contains the `PasswordWorker` struct, which manages bcrypt hashing and verification operations using a combination of a `rayon` thread pool and `crossbeam-channel` to efficiently handle these operations asynchronously.
+This module contains the `PasswordWorker` struct, which manages hashing and verification operations using a combination of a `rayon` thread pool and `crossbeam-channel` to efficiently handle these operations asynchronously.